decretist/Dissertation/Chapter4/pca.md

 *non*, the second most common word in the samples, was strongly associated with the first-recension *dicta*.
-Here we see *non* on the far right, and in fact the samples from the first-recension *dicta* (but not from the second-recension *dicta*) tend to spread out to the right.
-Note also that *in*, the most common word in the samples, is actually pretty close to the middle.
+Here we see *non* on the far right, and in fact the samples from the first-recension *dicta* (but not those from the second-recension *dicta*) tend to spread out to the right.
+Note also that *in*, the most common word in the samples, is actually fairly close to the middle.
 So, it's not so much that the second-recension *dicta* have more occurrences of *in*, it's that the first-recension *dicta* have fewer.